demisto/content/Packs/GitLab/Integrations/GitLab/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### gitlab-version-get
 ***
 Retrieve version information for this GitLab instance.
-Responds 200 OK for authenticated users.

 #### Base Command